This post describes how lists are implemented in the Python language.

 List object C structure

-A list object in Python is represented by the following C structure. ob_item is a list of pointers to the list elements. allocated is the number of slots allocated in memory.
+A list object in CPython is represented by the following C structure. “ob_item” is an array of pointers to the list elements. “allocated” is the number of slots allocated in memory.

 typedef struct {